Various ways to install things: First, globally with dnf

 Installing black, the uncompromising code formatter:

-✸ pip3 install --user black
+✸ pip install --user black

 ✸ which black